UK-wide, national and regional referendums

 The Political Parties, Elections and Referendums Act 2000 establishes a fixed legal framework for the conduct of any referendum held across the UK, or a referendum held in Scotland, Wales, England or Northern Ireland.
 It also applies to regional referendums within England.

-The Local Government Act 2000 provides that electors in the Council's area can petition the Council to hold a referendum on whether a local authority should change to a different form of governance.
-A petion must be signed by at least 5% of the local government electors for the Borough.
+The Local Government Act 2000 provides that electors in the council's area can petition the council to hold a referendum on whether a local authority should change to a different form of governance.
+A petition must be signed by at least 5% of the local government electors for the borough.

 The statutory notice below states the current number of electors needed for verification purposes in relation to any petition presented to the authority.

-In accordance with The Local Authorities (Referendums) (Petitions) (England) Regulations 2011, I am giving notice that the number equal to 5% of the total number of local government electors shown in the electoral register for the Wigan Borough Council's area for the period ending on 30 November 2013 is:-
+In accordance with The Local Authorities (Referendums) (Petitions) (England) Regulations 2011, I am giving notice that the number equal to 5% of the total number of local government electors shown in the electoral register for the Wigan Borough Council's area for the period ending on 30 November 2018 is:

-More information on referendums can be found on the Electoral Commission's website (External link)
+More information on referendums is available from the Electoral Commission.